Thursday 28 Jun 2018, 7.30pmRoyal Festival Hall, London

 David Soar bass

-Choirs of the Royal Academy of Music, Royal College of Music and Guildhall School of Music and Drama choir
+Choirs of the Royal Academy of Music, Royal College of Music, Guildhall School of Music & Drama and Trinity Laban Conservatoire of Music & Dance choir

 Esa-Pekka Salonen conducts a full concert performance of a work he released with the Philharmonia in 2009, Schoenberg’s epic masterpiece, Gurrelieder.